aminiun/django-zeromigrations/README.rst

 when you are running your tests.

-``zeromigrations`` is a command to reset migration files (**I SUGGEST NOT TO CALL IT ON PRODUCTION**).
-It basically runs 4 command:
+``zeromigrations`` is a command to reset migration files (**I SUGGEST NOT TO RUN IT ON PRODUCTION**).
+It basically runs 4 commands:

-1. ``migrate --fake {app_name} zero`` for each app
+1. ``migrate --fake {app_name} zero`` for each app.
-2. Remove old migration files, As new migrations is going to be generated.
+2. Remove old migration files, as new migrations is going to be generated.
 3. ``makemigrations`` to generate initial migration file.
 4. ``migrate --fake-initial`` to fake generated initial files.